rage/cyber-security-base-19/data/module-2/part-2/data.md

 <programming-exercise name="Hello Insert" tmcname="part2-09.helloinsert">

 The same database schema from the previous assignment is at your disposal here.
+Implement the functionality for adding and removing an agent to the database as well as reading them.
+When reading the agents should be ordered by their ids.

+The
-Implement the functionality for adding an agent to the database.
-The application should function as follows (input from the user given in red):
+application should function as follows (input from the user given in red):

 ```rest